 This presentation was first given to local businesses based in Hampshire, UK in November 2015.
-Its aim being to raise awareness of Google AdWords, in terms of the possibilities, the pitfalls and some basic tips for anyone considering starting their own Google ads campaign.
+Its aim being to raise awareness of Google ‘AdWords' – now Google Ads, in terms of the possibilities, the pitfalls and some basic tips for anyone considering starting their own Google Ads campaign.

 It’s completely flexible.
 You can actually set your own budget.
 It doesn’t matter if it’s a few pounds, a few dollars, whatever or whether you got hundreds to spend a day.
 Completely up to you with no requirements to spend a set limit in a monthly period.
 You can also set the amount that you're prepared to pay for a click.
 Clearly that term is determined to some extent behind your industry in terms of how competitive it is but you are in control of that.